obonaventure/cnp3/book/transport/tcp.rst

 If many TCP senders are attached to the left part of the network above, they all send a window full of segments.
 These segments are stored in the buffers of the router before being transmitted towards their destination.
 If there are many senders on the left part of the network, the occupancy of the buffers quickly grows.
 A consequence of the buffer occupancy is that the round-trip-time, measured by TCP, between the sender and the receiver increases.
 Consider a network where 10,000 bits segments are sent.
 When the buffer is empty, such a segment requires 1 millisecond to be transmitted on the `10 Mbps` link and 5 milliseconds to be the transmitted on the `2 Mbps` link.
 Thus, the round-trip-time measured by TCP is roughly 6 milliseconds if we ignore the propagation delay on the links.
 Most routers manage their buffers as a FIFO queue [#ffifo]_.
 If the buffer contains 100 segments, the round-trip-time becomes :math:`1+100 \times 5+ 5` milliseconds as new segments are only transmitted on the `2 Mbps` link once all previous segments have been transmitted.
-Unfortunately, TCP uses a retransmission timer and performs `go-back-n` to recover from tranmission errors.
+Unfortunately, TCP uses a retransmission timer and performs `go-back-n` to recover from transmission errors.
 If the buffer occupancy is high, TCP assumes that some segments have been lost and retransmits a full window of segments.
 This increases the occupancy of the buffer and the delay through the buffer...
 Furthermore, the buffer may store and send on the low bandwidth links several retransmissions of the same segment.
 This problem is called `congestion collapse`.
-It occured several times in the late 1980s.
-For example, [Jacobson1988]_ notes that in 1986, the useable bandwidth of a 32 Kbits link dropped to 40 bits per second due to congestion collapse [#foldtcp]_ !
+It occurred several times in the late 1980s.
+For example, [Jacobson1988]_ notes that in 1986, the usable bandwidth of a 32 Kbits link dropped to 40 bits per second due to congestion collapse [#foldtcp]_ !

-The `congestion collapse` is a problem that all heterogenous networks face.
+The `congestion collapse` is a problem that all heterogeneous networks face.
 Different mechanisms have been proposed in the scientific literature to avoid or control network congestion.
 Some of them have been implemented and deployed in real networks.
 To understand this problem in more detail, let us first consider a simple network with two hosts attached to a high bandwidth link that are sending segments to destination `C` attached to a low bandwidth link as depicted below.

 .. figure:: svg/congestion-problem.png
    :align: center